jka6502/stratum/README.md

 For inline scripts, each script tag has its own dependency chain, read it as the dictionary definition, if you require something in an inline script, you **must** actually `require` it in that script, don't assume it is available.

-Finally, just don't add hard coupling between code in distinct inline script tags - its icky.
+Just don't add hard coupling between code in distinct inline script tags - its icky.

 ## Just... why?